moxystudio/next-with-moxy/docusaurus/docs/welcome/instructions.md

 1. Use a favicon generator

     It is recommended the use of the generator [RealFaviconGenerator](https://realfavicongenerator.net/).
 Follow the next steps:

     1. Select an image (PNG, JPG or SVG).
 Your image should be 260x260 or more for optimal results.

-   2. Configure all the options (background, margins, ...) for each browser.
+    2. Tweak all the options for each of the sections: "Favicon for Desktop Browsers and Google Result Pages", "Favicon for iOS - Web Clip", "Favicon for Android Chrome", "Windows Metro" and "macOS Safari".
+Please include a UI Designer in this process for optimal results.

     3. **[Important]** At the bottom, on the "Favicon Generator Options" section go to:
         - The "Path" tab, select the second option and write `/favicons`.
         - The "Version/Refresh" tab and select the second option.
         - The "Compression" tab and select "Very high quality, very low compression factor".
         - The "App name" tab, select the second option and add the name of your project.

-   4. Click on the button to generate the favicons and HTML code.

-   5. You will be redirected to another page.
-Download the package and save the HTML code.
+    4. Press the button to generate the favicons and HTML code.
+Once the package is ready, download it and save the HTML code.

 2. Add the files to the `public/favicons` folder

     Extract the package you downloaded to the `public/favicons` folder, overwriting all the files that are already there.

 3. Add the HTML code to `www/app/App.js`

     Finally, add the HTML code you previously saved to the `<Head>`, replacing the same tags that are already there.

+Most operating systems now offer light and dark modes.
+Sometimes the favicon does not work well in dark mode.
+This recipe explains how you setup favicon variant to be used in dark mode.

-ℹ️ Most operating systems now offer dark and light modes.
-If your favicon is not visible with any of these modes you can [setup different favicons for each OS theme](/docs/recipes/favicon-os-theme).
+ℹ️ Most operating systems now offer light and dark modes.
+You may [setup different favicons for each OS theme](/docs/recipes/favicon-os-theme) if the favicon does doesn't have enough contrast in dark mode.

 ## 4. Change your README.md